zenml-io/zenml/docs/book/user-guide/advanced-guide/best-practices/unit_testing.md

 ## Acknowledgments

-Special thanks to FussyLab from MindGPT for their valuable contributions and exemplary approach in testing ZenML steps.
+Special thanks to FussyLab ,MindGPT for valuable and exemplary approach in testing ZenML steps.
 The insights and practical examples from their project have greatly influenced and enriched this documentation on unit testing.
 Their dedication to fostering best practices in testing within the ZenML community is commendable.

 If you have further inquiries or wish to explore their approach in detail, you can refer to [FussyLab's MindGPT project](link_to_project) for insightful examples.